mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 * `lockbox_items` ("/buckets/default/collections/lockbox_items") - The collection of Lockbox item records.
 * `lockbox_keystores` ("/buckets/default/collections/lockbox_keystores") - The collection of Lockbox item keystores (usually there is only one entry).

+### Server Timestamps

+All buckets, collections, and records have a server-maintained last modified timestamp.
+This value is provided in a record/collection/bucket's representation under the `last_modified` property as an integer, and is returned as an [ETag] response header.

+For lists (collections in a bucket, records in a collection), the timestamp is used on "list" GET requests via a `_since` query parameter to limit response data to any changes (including creates, updates, and deletes) after that timestamp.

+For individual values (a record, or metadata on a collection or bucket), the timestamp is used via the `If-Match` HTTP request header to prevent updates or deletes if the record has changed since last operated on the server.

 ## Sync Process